Performance Assessment Weekend takes place as the first event on the British Triathlon Youth and Junior Super Series.

-All athletes with aspirations to race on the British Youth and Junior Super Series should attend as the results from the weekend are used to set the Super Series order of entry.
+All athletes with aspirations to race on the British Youth and Junior Super Series are required to attend the PA's, with the results from the weekend setting the order of entry for the inital races.
 The assessments include a swim time-trial on the Saturday followed by a combined, timed bike-run on the Sunday.

-The weekend will be conducted in a Covid-19 Secure manner, with specific information communicated to those who register to attend nearer the time.
-As a result of restrictions, the weekend will solely include the racing elements and not other activities as per previous years.
+The PA's and IRD's will be conducted in a Covid-19 secure manner, with specific information communicated to those who register to attend nearer the time.

-The hosting of the weekend will be subject to national and local restrictions and British Triathlon guidance.
+The hosting of the PA weekend and the IRDs' will be subject to national and local restrictions and British Triathlon guidance.

-CRY (Cardiac Risk in the Young) screening will take place at the weekend, giving participants cardiac testing to safeguard them ahead of participating in the series and at other competitive racing opportunities.
-For those racing in World Triathlon or Europe Triathlon events the screening is mandatory, whilst it is optional for all other athletes.
+CRY (Cardiac Risk in the Young) screening will not be taking place at this years event.
+For those racing in World Triathlon or Europe Triathlon events a screening is mandatory prior to entry, whilst it is optional for all other athletes.
 You can find out more about CRY screening here.

 2019 Performance Assessment Weekend Results